itsmoops/squatty/README.md

 Google trending terms gives back 20 domains at a time.
 600 hits divided by 20 gives us 30 batch runs a day to check which of the 20 is available

 1440/30 = 48 - meaning we could check the availability of 20 trending google terms every 48 minutes.

+mongodb sandbox offeres 496mb of storage
+5 letter combination file with 11 million rows was 178 mb just clear out the database each month